sara-bouchenak/TITANIA/README.md

 # TITANIA

+This is the codebase for the DSN 2026 paper "Automated Data Error Cleaning Impact on Federated Learning Utility and Fairness".

 **TITANIA** is an extensible framework for the evaluation of the impact of data cleaning methods on FL model utility and fairness.
 It includes several datasets and models, data cleaning methods, and evaluation metrics.
 As a result, it produces various FL workload traces and their statistical analysis.